JaimeStill/shader-studies/studies/intro-to-raymarching/readme.md

 It is set as the new output of the shader instead of displaying the `uv` coordinates: `gl_FragColor = vec4(col, 1)`.

 The easiest way to visualize something in a ray marched scene is to colorize pixels based on the total distance traveled by the ray, which is stored in the variable `t`.
-This value is assigned to the red, green, and blue components of the color vector in a *coloring* section, indicated by comment, following the Ray Marching algorithm: `col = vec3(t)`.
+This value is assigned to the red, green, and blue components of the color vector in a *coloring* section, indicated by comment, following the ray marching algorithm: `col = vec3(t)`.

 The shader's output color ranges from `0 - 1`.
 As soon as the ray travels a distance greater than `1`, it will be displayed as white and there will be no variation in color.
 This is currently happening because the camera is `3` units away from the origin.